KrisTechHub/dinemap/README.md

 ● Include any assumptions or things that were not clear to you
 1. The instruction did not specify state whether the user has the option to also put other post code of their choice or from a dropdown besides the default post code that I use.
 2. Also does not specify restaurant sorting on the interface.
+3. Specified that all four restaurant data points are displayed on the interface (name, cuisines, rating-as a number and address), but not if we are allowed to also display the other restaurant data such as the logoUrl, deals, tag, delivery optioins, etc.

 ● Include any improvements youʼd make to your solution